dwyl/learn-node-js-by-example/README.md

 ## What is Node.js ?

-Node.js lets you *easily* build networked software (websites, applications "apps", using JavaScript).
+Node.js lets you *easily* build networked software (websites, applications "apps" using JavaScript).

-Its not "*point-and-click*" like WordPress, SquareSpace or Salesforce;
+Node.js is not "*point-and-click*" like WordPress, SquareSpace or Salesforce.com;
-you will need to write some "code".
-But as I will demonstrate, that's a *lot* easier than it sounds and gives you more power/flexibility and puts you in full control.
+you will need to *write* some "code".
+But as I will demonstrate, that's a *lot* easier than it sounds (if you're *new* to writing code), gives you more power/flexibility and puts you in full control.

+# Frequently Asked Questions (FAQ)

+## *Q*: I am *New* to Programming Should I *Start* with Node.js?

+If you have *never* written any code of any sort before, I recommend you starting with: http://gitbookio.gitbooks.io/javascript/ You need to have **JavaScript** basics to make the most of Node.js

-## Node.js is not "Version 1.0" yet can I used it in Production?
+## *Q*: Node.js is not "Version 1.0" yet can we used it in Production?

-Yes!
-Some of the biggest organisations/companies in the world are using Node.js in Production systems:
+***Yes***!
+Some of the biggest organisations/companies in the world are using Node.js in Production systems.

+### A Short List of Companies using Node.js

 [Alibaba](https://github.com/alibaba/node-hbase-client),
 [Ajax.org](Ajax.org),